-Founded in 2014, with the aim of providing a project-based chamber choir to singers of an advanced training but who, in the majority of cases, pursue other primary careers.
+Founded in 2014, with the aim of providing a project-based chamber choir to singers of a professional training but who, in the majority of cases, primarily pursue other careers.

-Now winners of Tenebrae’s Locus Iste competition and runners up in the London International A Cappella Choir Competition, and signed to Delphian Records, The Epiphoni Consort is establishing its reputation as one of the best choirs around.
+Now winners of Tenebrae’s Locus Iste competition, runners up in the London International A Cappella Choir Competition, and signed to Delphian Records, The Epiphoni Consort is establishing its reputation as one of the best choirs around.

 Since our debut performance at the Gresham Centre in April 2014, we have embarked on an ambitious and eclectic programme of activity including Strauss’s fearsome Deutsche Motette in 20 parts at St John’s Smith Square and a concert-play commemorating the centenary of the 1914 Christmas Truce.
-In 2015 we have been invited to appear at festivals including The Brandenburg Choral Festival, the London Festival of Contemporary Church Music and the London International A Cappella Choir (LIACC) competition.
+In 2015 we were invited to appear at festivals including The Brandenburg Choral Festival, the London Festival of Contemporary Church Music and the London International A Cappella Choir (LIACC) competition.
 In 2016 we made our BBC TV debut in a documentary on the life of Sergei Rachmaninov and recorded our debut CD, Sudden Light, on the Delphian record label (released July 2017).

 We are pleased to hear from accomplished singers who are interested in auditioning and:

 Our singers have performed at special functions up and down the country, from Buckingham Palace to Inveraray Castle.